tranhung0302/from-scratch-recommender-spark/README.md

 | C       |      1 |      1 |     0 |

 ```
-If the user with id 1 liked A and C:
+If the user with id 1 liked A and C, the user's profile should be like this:

 - Movie A: [5, 0, 5]
 - Movie C: [3, 3, 0]